LOCKLAB BLOG

 March 7, 2024

-To put it in Lord of the Rings terms, you’ve heard whispers of a nameless fear.
+To put it in Lord of the Rings terms, "you’ve heard whispers of a nameless fear".
 But if sexual side effects are really an issue, why are millions of men still taking finasteride?
-Let’s dig into the research.
+Let’s make you an expert on the subject.

 How studies should be evaluated

-Not all clinical studies are created equal, so we’ll only be quoting double-blind placebo-controlled trials in this article.
-These are trials where both the researcher and subject don’t know who is receiving a placebo—a technique used to eliminate bias.
+Not all clinical studies are objective, so we’ll be primarily quoting double-blind placebo-controlled trials in this article.
+These are trials where both the researcher and subject don’t know who is receiving a placebo—a technique used to totally eliminate bias.

 How frequently are sexual side effects reported?

-Double-blind placebo-controlled studies actually show us that there is little to no relationship between finasteride and most sexual side effects (Source).
-However, in three controlled clinical trials of 12-month duration, the FDA’s reports that approximately 0.3% of men discontinue use of finasteride due to reported sexually adverse effects.
-This is a tiny amount for a prescription medication—and side effects go away if you stop treatment.
+Double-blind placebo-controlled studies show us that there is little to no relationship between finasteride and sexual dysfunction (Source).
+For example, in three FDA-controlled clinical trials lasting 12 months, more men in the placebo group reported adverse effects than those actually taking finasteride.
+(1.6% vs. 1.4%) (Source).
+Officially, the FDA reports that approximately 0.3% of men discontinue finasteride due to potential sexually adverse effects.
+The good news is all controlled trials show sexual side effects go away if you stop treatment.

 It's easy to blame finasteride for sexual dysfunction in online opinion pieces, but hard to blame it in controlled clinical trials.